eric-feng-2011/DataViz/README.md

 Individual developers who wish to independently expand the project should follow the subsequent steps:
 1) Download Unity.
 Ideally the version would be Unity 2017.3.1f1, but other versions should work as well.
-2) Download the Unity Package [here](https://drive.google.com/drive/folders/1qtglyBdd9wEhIi0zT3Yw_ypAM53STuby?usp=sharing).
+2) Download the Unity Package file.
+The name is Project_Package.unitypackage.
 3) Import the Unity Package into Unity and begin developing.

 Individual users should follow these separate steps:
-1) Download the Unity Build Executible [here](https://drive.google.com/drive/folders/1qtglyBdd9wEhIi0zT3Yw_ypAM53STuby?usp=sharing).
-This is the same link as the previous, but make sure to download the build and not the Unity package!
+1) Download the Unity Build Application.
+Navigate to the application through the path Project_Build.add/Contents/MacOS.
 2) Set up the HTC Vive, start the application, and enjoy.

 [Back to TOC](https://github.com/thunder2011/BioSNTR_Plot_Points#table-of-contents)